Champika Ranawaka: Political career

-Ranawaka was active in politics while in university in the late 1980s as a member of the pro-JVP student union having spend over eight years as an undergrad in the university engaged in politics.
-He was arrested as part of the crackdown student activists during the JVP Insurrection in 1988 and again in 1991.
+Ranawaka was active in politics while in university in the late 1980s as a member of a pro-Janatha Vimukthi Peramuna student union, having spent over eight years as an undergraduate in the university engaged in politics.
+He was arrested as part of the crackdown student activists during the second JVP insurrection in 1988 and again in 1991.

-He formed the Non-political organization called, 'Janatha Mithuro' with some of his colleagues like Ven.Athuraliye Rathana Thero, Nishantha Warnasinghe and Malinda Seneviratne.
-'Janatha Mithuro' was criticized for its right-wing anti-Tamil ideology and actions.
-In the 1993 presidential elections they backed the People's Alliance headed by Chandrika Kumaratunga.
+He formed the non-political organization known as 'Janatha Mithuro' with some of his colleagues including Athuraliye Rathana Thero, Nishantha Warnasinghe and Malinda Seneviratne.
+Janatha Mithuro was criticized for its right-wing anti-Tamil ideology and actions.
+In the 1994 general and presidential elections the organization backed the People's Alliance led by Chandrika Kumaratunga.

-He thereafter joined the Sihala Urumaya a Sinhala nationalist party.
+Ranawaka later joined the Sihala Urumaya, a Sinhalese nationalist party.
 In 1998 he took part in forming the National Movement Against Terrorism (NMAT).
-Sihala Urumaya evolved into the Jathika Hela Urumaya (JHU) fielding Buddhist priests for the 2004 parliamentary elections and supporting Mahinda Rajapaksa in the 2005 presidential poll.
-In the 2015 presidential poll he supported Maithripala Sirisena and later join the United National Party led alliance.
+The Sihala Urumaya evolved into the Jathika Hela Urumaya (JHU), fielding Buddhist priests in the 2004 parliamentary elections and supporting UPFA candidate Mahinda Rajapaksa in the 2005 presidential elections.
+In the 2015 presidential elections, Ranawaka supported Maithripala Sirisena and the JHU later joined the United National Party-led alliance, the UNFGG.

 Member of Parliament

 Thereafter it becomes a partner in the Rajapaksa government in 2007.
-With it one of its Buddhist priest MP, Rev.Dr.
-Omalpe Thero resigned and his place was taken by Ranawaka as a national list MP (appointed by the party and not elected) who was thereafter appointed Cabinet Minister of Environment and Natural Resources by Rajapaksa.
+With it one of its Buddhist members of parliament/priest, Omalpe Thero, resigned and his place was taken by Ranawaka as a national list MP (appointed by the party and not elected) who was thereafter appointed Cabinet Minister of Environment and Natural Resources by Rajapaksa.

 Ranawaka contested the 2010 General Election under the UPFA from Colombo District and was placed third place by obtaining 120,333 votes securing membership in the Sri Lanka Parliament and appointed to Minister of Power and Energy.
 In 2015 General Election Ranawaka contested under UNP from Colombo District.
 He was appointed the Minister of Megapolis and Western Development.
 He resigned on 18 November 2019.